Opposition campaigner attacks Putin over Sochi costs

 Alexei Navalny, who led anti-Putin street protests in 2011-2012, published data culled from government budgets and construction companies on a website (sochi.fbk.info) that he said highlighted overspending and corruption.

-"Russia's overall expenses have already reached $50 billion, which makes the Russian Olympics five times more expensive than the Vancouver Olympics (in 2010)," said Navalny's report on the Games that open in the Black Sea resort of Sochi on February7.
+"Russia's overall expenses have already reached $50 billion (30 billion pounds), which makes the Russian Olympics five times more expensive than the Vancouver Olympics (in 2010)," said Navalny's report on the Games that open in the Black Sea resort of Sochi on February7.

 Navalny accused Putin - who has staked personal and political prestige in the Games - of helping enrich friends by awarding them contracts to build Olympic venues at a cost several times more than those of similar facilities elsewhere.